 The Virtues of Plant-Based Diets

-Perhaps the best reason to go plant-based involves the lack of a sensible counterargument.
-In all my years writing about food politics, I’ve never once seen anyone (other than a few paleo diet fanatics) seriously attempt to refute the advantages of eating mostly plants.
+Perhaps the best reason to go plant-based relates to the lack of a sensible counterargument.
+In all my years writing about food politics, I’ve never once seen anyone (other than a few paleo diet fanatics) deny the advantages of eating mostly plants.
 Eating more fruits and vegetables can significantly reduce risk of chronic disease.
 And of course, plant-based diets also keep farm animals from slaughter, while simultaneously protecting the environment.

 The Joy of Exploring Plant-Based Foods